nigelhorne/Array-Iterator/README.md

     Throws an exception if `$n` <= 0.

-    **NOTE:** Prior to version 0.03 this method would throw an exception if called out of bounds.
+    **NOTE:** Before version 0.03 this method would throw an exception if called out of bounds.
 I decided this was not a good practice, as it made it difficult to be able to peek ahead effectively.
-This not the case when calling with an argument that is <= 0 though, as it's clearly a sign of incorrect usage.
+This is not the case when calling with an argument that is <= 0 though, as it's clearly a sign of incorrect usage.

 - **current**